 Register: online https://register.asapconnected.com, over the phone or in person.

-San Luis Obispo A.L.P.H.A., Inc. is a nonprofit organization providing support, practical assistance during pregnancy through a child’s second year, and education on pregnancy and early parenting throughout San Luis Obispo County.
+PREGNANCY AND PARENTING SUPPORT of San Luis Obispo, Inc. is a nonprofit organization providing support, practical assistance during pregnancy through a child’s second year, and education on pregnancy and early parenting throughout San Luis Obispo County.

-Alpha provides an important safety net for local women, their infants and families during pregnancy and for two years after birth.
-Alpha’s free services include classes and support groups as well as necessary items for pregnancy and early child care.
+PPS provides an important safety net for local women, their infants and families during pregnancy and for two years after birth.
+PPS’s free services include classes and support groups as well as necessary items for pregnancy and early child care.
 We are actively involved in community public health initiatives supporting education on healthy pregnancies.
 Alpha is committed to strengthening families and providing a healthy and safe start to San Luis Obispo County’s infants.
-By linking families to health, education, child care, and other resources, Alpha helps brighten the futures of parents and their children in San Luis Obispo County.
+By linking families to health, education, child care, and other resources, PPS helps brighten the futures of parents and their children in San Luis Obispo County.

-San Luis Obispo ALPHA, Inc., es una organización sin fines de lucro que ofrece apoyo, ayuda práctica durante el embarazo y hasta dos años después del nacimiento del bebé, y educación sobre el embarazo y la maternidad temprana en todas partes del condado de San Luis Obispo.
+Pregnancy and Parenting Support of San Luis Obispo, Inc., es una organización sin fines de lucro que ofrece apoyo, ayuda práctica durante el embarazo y hasta dos años después del nacimiento del bebé, y educación sobre el embarazo y la maternidad temprana en todas partes del condado de San Luis Obispo.

-ALPHA les proporciona un sistema importante de ayuda a las mujeres locales, sus bebés y su familia durante el embarazo y hasta dos años después del parto.
-Los servicios gratuitos de ALPHA incluyen clases, grupos de apoyo, y artículos necesarios durante el embarazo y para el cuidado infantil.
+PPS les proporciona un sistema importante de ayuda a las mujeres locales, sus bebés y su familia durante el embarazo y hasta dos años después del parto.
+Los servicios gratuitos de PPS incluyen clases, grupos de apoyo, y artículos necesarios durante el embarazo y para el cuidado infantil.
 Participamos activamente en las iniciativas de salud pública en la comunidad que apoyan la educación sobre el embarazo saludable.
-ALPHA se compromete a fortalecer a las familias y proporcionarles un comienzo seguro y saludable a los bebés del condado de San Luis Obispo.
-Con vínculos entre las familias y la salud, la educación, el cuidado de niños y otros recursos, ALPHA mejora el futuro de los padres y sus hijos en el condado de San Luis Obispo.
+PPS se compromete a fortalecer a las familias y proporcionarles un comienzo seguro y saludable a los bebés del condado de San Luis Obispo.
+Con vínculos entre las familias y la salud, la educación, el cuidado de niños y otros recursos, PPS mejora el futuro de los padres y sus hijos en el condado de San Luis Obispo.